Trifluoroacetic acid: Environment

-In the environment, it is also formed, among other things, by photooxidation of the commonly used refrigerant 1,1,1,2-tetrafluoroethane (R-134a).
+Although trifluoroacetic acid is not produced biologically or abiotically, it is a metabolic breakdown product of the volatile anesthetic agent halothane.
+It is also thought to be responsible for halothane-induced hepatitis.
+It also may be formed by photooxidation of the commonly used refrigerant 1,1,1,2-tetrafluoroethane (R-134a).
 Moreover, it is formed as an atmospheric degradation product of almost all fourth-generation synthetic refrigerants, also called hydrofluoroolefins (HFO), such as 2,3,3,3-tetrafluoropropene.